 8. Conservatory walls and windows

 Roman blinds, in bold floral designs, can be a perfect solution for a conservatory.
 Light is filtered rather than blocked, and by using a series of individual blinds, you can adjust the shade throughout the day as the sun moves.
-Patio doors too can look stunning with Roman blinds.
+Patio doors and french doors too can look stunning with Roman blinds.

 For a cleaner look, the unique Perfect Fit system (like these at AQ Blinds) has a range of stylish blinds in a neat frame.
 Fitted to the window without the need to drill or screw into the existing window frame, the blinds move together with the window when they open and close.